kanidm/kanidm/designs/mfa-device-enrollment-process.rst

 ================

-Do not require the approval step, as an OTP has already been provided, which is evidence of possesion of an account which has sufficent permissions.
+Do not require the approval step, as an OTP has already been provided, which is evidence of possesion of an account which has sufficient permissions.